almer101/almer101.github.io/intro.md

 # About the Author and Content

-Hello!
-My name is Ivan and I am a MSc Computer Science graduate who is also pursuing a Master's in Quantitative Finance.
-My areas of interest are:
+Hi, my name is Ivan and I am a double master graduate in Quantitative Finance and in Computer Science.
+My area of interest lays on the intersection the fields of mathematics, programming and quantitative finance.

-- Mathematics🧮
-- Finance📈
-- Programming💻

-Not only I genuinely enjoy reading/learning about interesting topics from these areas, but I also like to share interesting insights and ideas that I encountered.
+Not only I genuinely enjoy reading/learning about interesting topics from these areas, but I also like to share interesting insights and ideas that I encounter.

-The content I share here is a way of trying to make available **some things that I wish I could read, see, or hear when I was studying**, or some things that I just find fascinating and I felt like sharing them.
+The content I share here is a way of trying to make available some things that I wish I could read, see, or hear when I was studying, or some things that I just find fascinating and I felt like sharing them.

 The topics that will likely be covered are related to

-- Mathematics
 - Probability
 - Stochastic Processes
 - Programming